Current Release Notes for Adobe Experience Manager as a Cloud Service release-notes

 Experience Manager Forms as a Cloud Service forms

-The AEM Forms Early Access Program program offers a unique opportunity to you to get exclusive access to cutting-edge innovations before anyone else, and help shape their development.
-The program offers access to multiple innovations.
+The AEM Forms Early Access Program offers a unique opportunity for you to get exclusive access to cutting-edge innovations and help shape their development.

-This release notes lists the innovations delivered in the current release.
+These release notes list the innovations delivered in the current release.
 For the complete list of innovations available under the Early Access Program, see AEM Forms Early Access Program documentation.

 Experience Manager as a Cloud Service Foundation foundation